stuartellis/sve-personal-website/content/articles/mise-en-place.md

 Where possible, mise uses [secure installation methods](https://mise.jdx.dev/registry.html#backends) for tools, and verifies the content of downloads.
 Unfortunately, some software can only be supported with legacy _asdf_ plugins.
 These plugins only run on UNIX-based systems, and may not support verifying downloads.
 Refer to the [mise registry](https://mise.jdx.dev/registry.html#tools) for a list of available tools and the installation methods that are used.

 > [mise supports Microsoft Windows](https://mise.jdx.dev/faq.html#windows-support).
 It cannot install some tools on Windows, because they require _asdf_ plugins.
-Refer to the [mise registry](https://mise.jdx.dev/registry.html#tools) for a list of tools and installation methods.

 ## Setting Up mise on Developer Systems